tardate/LittleArduinoProjects/playground/RotaryEncoderMethods/README.md

 ### Standard or Direct Port Access

 The standard library methods for working with GPIO pins - e.g. `digitalRead` - are notoriously slow.
-And if we use these methods to read the two rotary encoder pins, we can't escape the fact that the two pins are never read simulatneously.
+And if we use these methods to read the two rotary encoder pins, we can't escape the fact that the two pins are never read simultaneously.

 [Direct port access](https://www.arduino.cc/en/Reference/PortManipulation) adds complexity and some portability concerns to the code, but does both speed up port access, and also allow us to read two pins simultaneously.
 This is similar the the approach described